vsouza/awesome-ios/README.md

  * [VBPiledView](https://github.com/v-braun/VBPiledView) - Simple and beautiful stacked UIView to use as a replacement for an UITableView, UIImageView or as a menu
  * [DisplaySwitcher](https://github.com/Yalantis/DisplaySwitcher) - Custom transition between two collection view layouts :large_orange_diamond:
  * [CHTCollectionViewWaterfallLayout](https://github.com/chiahsien/CHTCollectionViewWaterfallLayout) - The waterfall (i.e., Pinterest-like) layout for UICollectionView.
+ * [FMMosaicLayout](https://github.com/fmitech/FMMosaicLayout) - A drop-in mosaic collection view layout with a focus on simple customizations.

 ##### Tag
  * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.